Click here to view an animated version of this procedure.

 Small cuts are made in the lower belly.
 Small tools and a tiny camera are passed through the incisions.
 The surgeon will be able to see inside the belly.
 The uterus can be removed through these openings.
 Additional options include:

-- Robot-Assisted Hysterectomy—the surgery is done with robot arms.
-This helps the surgeon does very fine movements.
+- Robot-assisted hysterectomy—the surgery is done with robot arms.
+This helps the surgeon do very fine movements.
 It can help to reduce injury to nearby tissue.

 Immediately After Procedure